simonmichael/hledger_site/src/ledger.md

 | `I, i, O, o, b, h` timeclock entries in journal                                                                                                       | N        | N   | timeclock data must be in a separate file (can be `include`d)                    |      |
 | `--command-line-flags` in journal                                                                                                                     | N        | I   |                                                                                  |      |

+### Tabs and spaces

+In places requiring more than a single space separator, eg between account name and amount, ledger will accept just one tab character. hledger always requires two or more whitespace characters in those places - whether tabs or spaces, there must be at least two.
+(This ensures a visually distinct gap.)

 ### Decimal mark

 In many countries, comma is used as decimal mark.